13 October 1958: Paddington Bear arrives in Britain

 The hungry little “stowaway” tells the Brown family, who happen upon him, how he had travelled from “darkest Peru” to Britain, hiding in a lifeboat, after his aunt Lucy went to live in a “home for retired bears”.
 All he had to go on during his long journey was a jar of marmalade.
 The Brown family take pity on him and offer him a home, despite the initial misgivings of Mr Brown, who works as a stuffy risk analyst in the City.
 Named Paddington, after the railway station by the Browns, the hapless bear goes off to live with his adoptive family for many an amusing misadventure.

 During the Second World War, Bond had been moved by the sight of thousands of children with cardboard tags around their necks.
 Even though the children were being sent away for their safety, the name tags implied a certain dehumanisation.
-In the opening chapter to A Bear Called Paddington, Mrs Brown tells her husband, “And for goodness' sake, when you get a moment, take that label off his neck.
+In the opening chapter of A Bear Called Paddington, Mrs Brown tells her husband, “And for goodness' sake, when you get a moment, take that label off his neck.
 It makes him look like a parcel.”

 Subscribe to MoneyWeek